vivekkubal/azure-hybrid-infrastructure-lab/README.md

 `hybridprod-noeast` provisioned with Azure RBAC permission model, Norway East region.

+The vault was configured and access control established during this project.
+No secret or certifications were stored.
+In continouation vault would store:

+1. LDAPS certification imported from internal CA (OSL-DC-1)
+2. Storage account access Key
+3. Future application secrets and service principle credentials.

 ![Key Vault Creation](screenshots/11-backup-keyvault/04-key-vault-creation.png)

 ---

-## Architecture Decision — Public Endpoint vs Private Endpoint
+## Architecture Decision - Public Endpoint vs Private Endpoint

 A Private Endpoint was considered but not implemented:

 **Cost:** A Private Endpoint places the Storage Account on a private IP inside the VNet, unreachable from on-premises over the public internet.
-Bridging this requires an Azure VPN Gateway (~$140+/month) and a Private DNS Resolver (~$115+/month) — nearly tripling the project's estimated monthly cost of $168.10.
+Bridging this requires an Azure VPN Gateway (~$140+/month) and a Private DNS Resolver (~$115+/month) - nearly tripling the project's estimated monthly cost of $168.10.

 **On-premises infrastructure:** A Site-to-Site VPN also requires compatible VPN hardware at the on-premises location, outside the scope of this VMware-based lab.

-**Decision:** A Public Endpoint secured by the Storage Account Firewall (IP whitelisting) provides network-layer access control at zero additional cost — aligning with PopsPaper's limited budget while preventing unauthorized access from arbitrary internet locations.
+**Decision:** A Public Endpoint secured by the Storage Account Firewall (IP whitelisting) provides network-layer access control at zero additional cost - aligning with PopsPaper's limited budget while preventing unauthorized access from arbitrary internet locations.

 In a production environment with a larger budget or existing Site-to-Site VPN, a Private Endpoint would be the preferred approach for full network isolation.